 Views over Minoo

-Around half way along the path you’ll see a bridge cross the river to your right.
+Around halfway along the path you’ll see a bridge across the river to your right.
 This is a short detour if you want to take it that offers good views over the Minoo Valley and through to the city skyscrapers on a clear day.
 The path is partially unsealed on this side and a little steeper but still easy walking unless it’s very wet and muddy.